10 Tips to Prevent Theft at a Craft Show

 Consider your table’s layout.

-If you’re managing a large craft show booth at a market, try to keep tall fixtures along the edges so thieves can’t hide behind them and conceal your handmade products to steal.
+If you’re managing a large craft show booth at a market, try to keep tall fixtures along the edges so thieves can’t hide behind them and conceal your handmade products.
 If your fixtures sit outside of your booth or tent, try to make sure they’re one-sided and the side that houses the product is facing you.

 2) Keep small items close to you

-A fairly obvious tip but worth mentioning; anything you’re selling at a craft show that’s small, easy to steal or a higher price point should be kept close to you or just slightly out of reach.
+Anything you’re selling at a craft show that’s small, easy to steal, or a higher price point should be kept close to you or just slightly out of reach.
 This will make it easier for you to notice when someone is grabbing for it.

 3) Put items at arm’s length